Economic contribution | Personnel | Housing | Bases and sites | Further information | Explanatory notes

 Further information

-- For information about the 2020 Strategic Update please refer to the Commonwealth’s Department of Defence website.
-The website also contains defence initiatives and community engagement information.
+- For information about the 2024 National Defence Strategy and 2024 Integrated Investment Program, please refer to the Commonwealth’s Department of Defence website.

 Explanatory notes